otrv4/otrv4/otrv4.md

 ### Generating ECDH and DH keys

 ```
-// TODO: not actually generated as this.
-This is also clamped.

 generateECDH()
-  pick a random value r (57 bytes)
+  - pick a random value r (57 bytes)
+  - generate 'h' = take_last_57_bytes(SHAKE-256(r)).
+  - prune 'h': the two least significant bits of the first byte are cleared, all
+    eight bits of the last byte are cleared, and the highest bit of the second
+    to last byte is set.
+  - encode 'h' as SCALAR.
+Denote this value 's'.
-  return our_ecdh.public = G * r, our_ecdh.secret = r
+  - return our_ecdh.public = G * s, our_ecdh.secret = s

 generateDH()
   pick a random value r (80 bytes)